Kaolin Clay For Skin: What Is It, Benefits, And How To Use It

 5. Follow up with a moisturizer.

 We went through some kaolin clay recipes that you can try.
 But how is it different from its close cousin, bentonite clay?
-Let’s see in the next section.
+Compare the benefits of bentonite clay for skin with Kaolin clay to find the best natural remedy for your skincare needs in the next section.

 Kaolin Clay Vs. Bentonite Clay